 Manual Merge for Lower Volumes

 If you have a manageable number of duplicates, distribute the merging tasks among different record owners.
-This allows for a more personalized review of each duplicate pair:

 - Distribute Among Record Owners: Assign specific duplicates to their respective record owners.
 This approach ensures that the person most familiar with the contact or company handles the merge.